 Additionally, the DMP1073 features a DI (direct inject) with 1 input and 2 throughs).
 This means we can run instruments through the DMP1073 as well, which makes this unit very flexible.

 Cloud Microphones CL-1

-The Cloud Microphones CL-1 (link to check the price on Amazon) is about as simple as it gets when it comes to mic pres.
+The Cloud Microphones CL-1 is about as simple as it gets when it comes to mic pres.

 This single-channel preamp is designed with dynamic and ribbon microphones in mind.
-Dynamic and ribbon mics often have low outputs and require quite a bit of gain to become line level.
-Many standard preamps are capable of providing enough gain to these signals, though the gain required is often near their limits where colouration/distortion becomes an issue.
+Dynamic and ribbon mics often have low outputs and require a lot of gain to become line level.
+Many standard preamps can provide enough gain to these signals, though the gain required is often near their limits where colouration/distortion becomes an issue.

 So the CL-1 can provide an additional boost of 25 dB to your dynamic mic before the signal reaches the main preamp.
 This gain is completely transparent and does not colour the signal whatsoever.

 There are zero controls on this simplistic preamp, and the preamp is actually powered via phantom power from the main mic preamp.